huggingface/datasets/docs/source/share.rst

 There are two options to add a new dataset:

-- directly upload it on the Hub as a community provided dataset.
+- Directly upload it on the Hub as a community provided dataset.
-- add it as a canonical dataset by opening a pull-request on the `GitHub repository for 🤗 Datasets <https://github.com/huggingface/datasets>`__,
+- Add it as a canonical dataset by opening a pull-request on the `GitHub repository for 🤗 Datasets <https://github.com/huggingface/datasets>`__.

 Community vs. Canonical
 -----------------------

 Both options offer the same features such as:

-- dataset versioning
+- Dataset versioning
-- commit history and diffs
+- Commit history and diffs
-- metadata for discoverability
+- Metadata for discoverability
-- dataset cards for documentation, licensing, limitations, etc.
+- Dataset cards for documentation, licensing, limitations, etc.

 The main differences between the two are highlighted in the table below: